BioComputingUP/DRMAAtic/README.md

-# Submission scheduler WS Admin guide
+# DRMAAtic Admin guide

-This is a reference guide for the admin to configure and deploy the submission scheduler WS.
+This is a reference guide for the admin to configure and deploy DRMAAtic.

 ## Environments